Green Galaxy Warp Drive Water Based Low Cure Additive

 Warp Drive Low Cure Additive is a cross-linking catalyst that, when mixed in Green Galaxy water-based ink, lowers the curing point to as low as 180_ Fahrenheit.
 Warp Drive is optimal for screen printing on polyester or dye migrating synthetic fabrics as well as screen printers that do not have a reliable forced-air curing source.
 Warp Drive should always be used only after proper instruction and review of the product use information.
 Please print this and the MSDS sheet for a ready available reference for the screen printer.

-Use gloves and eye production during mixing.
+Use gloves and eye protection during mixing.
 Warp Drive should be mixed at a ratio of 1.5% per weight into ready-for-use Green Galaxy Water Based Ink.
 Mix well to ensure Warp Drive is properly dispersed into the ink.
 Once mixed, the ink has a shelf life of 24 hours; all leftover ink should be cleaned from the screen and disposed of.

 You may find that Warp Drive slightly thins down the Green Galaxy Water Based Ink.
 The recommended mesh is between 110-330, depending on the type of ink being mixed.